eh3rrera/eh3rrera.github.io/_posts/2015-07-30-what-a-full-stack-developer-need-to-know.md

 ---
 layout: post
-title: What a full-stack developer need to know?
+title: What a full-stack developer needs to know?
 description: Do you want to be a full-stack developer?
 Then these are the technologies and tools you should know
 categories:
   - development